A reduced model for the long-term effects of physical activity on type 2 diabetes: A scaled model for the effect of regular physical activity on type 2 diabetes progression

 \subsection{Existence and uniqueness}

-This paragraph uses standard arguments from the theory of ODEs.
-The Picard-Lindelöf theorem requires that the right-hand side $\mathbf{f}$ in Equation~\eqref{eq:y} is continuous in $t$ and Lipschitz-continuous in the state variables and is sufficient to guarantee local existence and uniqueness of a solution given the initial condition $\mathbf{y_0}$.
+To prove existence and uniqueness of the solution we use standard arguments from the theory of ODEs.
+The Picard-Lindelöf theorem, which requires the right-hand side $\mathbf{f}$ in Equation~\eqref{eq:y} to be continuous in $t$ and Lipschitz-continuous in the state variables, guarantees local existence and uniqueness of a solution given the initial condition $\mathbf{y_0}$.